Mission, Vision, & Values

 — Industry Leader in Specialized Equipment Manufacturing —

-GCE’s manufacturing facilities and sales teams are located in Yuma, AZ.
+GCE’s manufacturing facility is located in Yuma, AZ.
 This new 18,000 sq. ft. facility in Yuma allows for more specialized manufacturing capabilities.

-GCE leases fleet of over 25 mobile ice and refrigeration trailers and 35 ice injectors that supply ice and refrigeration to growers across North America.
+GCE leases a fleet of mobile ice generators and ice injectors that supply ice and refrigeration to growers across North America.